triton-inference-server/server/docs/customization_guide/inference_protocols.md

 For client-side documentation, see [Client-Side GRPC KeepAlive](https://github.com/triton-inference-server/client/blob/main/README.md#grpc-keepalive).

+#### GRPC Status Codes

+Triton implements GRPC error handling for streaming requests when a specific flag is enabled through headers.
+Upon encountering an error, Triton returns the appropriate GRPC error code and subsequently closes the stream.

+* `triton_grpc_error` : The header value needs to be set to true while starting the stream.

+GRPC status codes can be used for better visibility and monitoring.
+For more details, see [gRPC Status Codes](https://grpc.io/docs/guides/status-codes/)

+For client-side documentation, see [Client-Side GRPC Status Codes](https://github.com/triton-inference-server/client/tree/main#GRPC-Status-Codes)

 ### Limit Endpoint Access (BETA)

 Triton users may want to restrict access to protocols or APIs that are